 Disclosure: This post does include Amazon affiliate links.
 If you make a purchase through those links, I am paid a small amount in way of advertising fees.

 Last week I told you a little bit about how ebooks have won my heart.
 I love their portability, storability, and economy.
-Yesterday I mentioned how ebooks open you to a world of voices and opinions you might not encounter in traditional media and told you about this killer ebook bundle sale.
+Yesterday I mentioned how ebooks open you to a world of voices and opinions you might not encounter in traditional media.

 Three years ago when I wrote Organizing Life as MOM, I wanted to create a product that you couldn’t walk into a store and buy.
 I wanted something customizable and personal.
 The only way to achieve that goal was digitally.